Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 So if you're facing the pricing question for your book or eBook, here's what you need to consider...

-If you're merely collecting royalties from sales of your books through self publishing programs such as Amazon’s Createspace or Kindle Direct Publishing (KDP), there are a couple royalty structures you'll need to consider when setting a price.
+If you're merely collecting royalties from sales of your books through self-publishing programs such as Amazon’s Kindle Direct Publishing (KDP), there are a couple royalty structures you'll need to consider when setting a price.

 Royalty as Percentage Example.
 Especially for eBooks on programs such as Kindle Direct Publishing (KDP), you may encounter royalty payouts that are a straight percentage of your retail price.
 This is the easiest to calculate with this formula: